-Top 10 Plants for Clay Soil
+Top 10 Plants for Growing in Clay Soil

 Scarlet Runner Bean

-Phaseolus coccineus • annual to Zone 7
+Phaseolus coccineus, annual to Zone 7

 The scarlet runner bean is grown for its lavish flowers.
 This fast-growing vine thrives in full sun but tolerates shade.
 Most runner bean flowers are bright red, but if you’d rather have white ones, try the Dutch cultivar.